harshitsaxena001/python_chatbot/README.md

 ```
 ***
 ## ✅ Problem Statement
-How can we build a **flexible, real-time learning chatbot** to help freshers find basic details about college specially teachers that:
+How can we build a **flexible, real-time learning chatbot** to help freshers find basic details about college specially , teachers that:
+- Find basic detais about teachers , details about library and canteen etc.
 - Engages users through a modern, responsive UI
 - Understands intent and executes math/logic queries
 - Adapts to feedback dynamically (learns from corrections)